SeelabFhdo/lemma-docs/docs/getting-started/tour.md

 first want to [install LEMMA](..) on your computer.

 ## The Park and Charge Platform Example
-For the quick tour of LEMMA, we refer to a single microservice from an MSA[^1]-based application that allows the management of parking spaces with capabilities for electric vehicle charging.
+For the tour of LEMMA, we refer to a single microservice from an MSA[^1]-based application that allows the management of parking spaces with capabilities for electric vehicle charging.
 More specifically, we will call this application the Park and Charge Platform, or short PACP.

 The PACP consists of several microservices, e.g., for user management, parking space configuration and provisioning, and parking space searching.
-For the quick tour of LEMMA, we are going to model the domain data, API, and deployment of the latter microservice, i.e., the `SearchForFreeSpace` microservice.
+For the tour of LEMMA, we are going to model the domain data, API, and deployment of the latter microservice, i.e., the `SearchForFreeSpace` microservice.
 This microservice shall provide its clients with means to search for spare parking spaces with electric vehicle charging capabilities in a given location.